37chandler/ada-tm-wiki-assignment/README.md

 In the Wikipedia exercise, you explored how to pull all the people off Wikipedia born within a given year.
 This assignment extends that, to generate a data set with Wikipedia people who were born in a wide range of years.

-Last year we had an interesting discussion about Wikipedia fame, based on an analysis from Stephens-Davidowitz's book, _Everybody Lies_.
+In a previous version of this class we had an interesting discussion about Wikipedia fame, based on an analysis from Stephens-Davidowitz's book, _Everybody Lies_.
 The question we asked was this: are younger people more likely to be "Wikipedia Famous" (i.e., *on* Wikipedia)?
 Why might this be true?
 Why might it be false?